-Every company has something like a business card with all of the basic information about the business.
+Every organization has something like a business card with all of the basic information about the business.

-Usually business cards consist of company details, representative details, logo and contact information.
-The application in the Navigator365 system has its own business cards, which in this case is the general info section.
-There you can find application name, description, unique icon, and guild – a special, globally unique string of characters that is produced in order to identify the app.
+Usually, business cards consist of company details, representative details, logos, and contact information.
+The application in the Navigator365 system has its own “business cards”, which we call the general info section.
+There you can find the application name, description, unique icon, and GUID – a special, globally unique string of characters that is produced to identify the app.

-Every company, regardless of size, encounters documents.
-There are many types, such as official documents (business opening confirmation), legal documents (contracts), financial documents (bills, invoices) and many more.
+Every organization, regardless of size, encounters documents.
+There are many types, such as official documents (business opening confirmation), legal documents (contracts), financial documents (bills, invoices), and many more.
 Each company or institution uses specific document templates.
 The absence of such standards would result in an organizational disorder and almost certainly cause a waste of time and money.

-The equivalent of the document templates in the Navigator365 is the form.
+The equivalent of the document templates in Navigator365 is the Form.
 The form looks like a questionnaire.
-The data entered in it can be used to create system documents and in the corresponding templates.
+The data entered in it can be used to create system documents and the corresponding templates.
 A form in Navigator365 is a collection of fields of a specific type, created to retrieve and organize user input.
-As in paper questionnaires, the fields are also divided into required and not required.
-In the paper versions you can find fields that require only data entry and those that require calculations too.
+As in paper questionnaires, the fields are also divided into sections, fields required and not required.
+In the paper versions, you can find fields that require only data entry and those that require calculations too.
 Unlike paper ones, electronic forms are dynamic.
 In the Navigator365 system, you can decide which fields are required and at what stage of the process.
 You can determine when fields should appear to the user.
-You can make the appearing of these fields dependent on the data entered, and much more.
+You can make the appearance of these fields dependent on the data entered, and much more.

 You can learn more about creating forms in this article.

-On the gif below, you can see an Opportunity form from our CRM application.
-This is a form that salesperson fills out when they have a new selling opportunity – take a closer look on the fields by pausing the gif.
+In the picture below, you can see an Opportunity form from our CRM application.
+This is a form that salesperson fills out when they have a new selling opportunity.

 Lists store documents created from forms.
 Just as each document binder has a name that defines its purpose, the same is also true for system lists.
 You can group documents in a binder any way you like.
-You can sort them, add bookmarks and much more.
-In the Navigator365 system you can do the same using the functionality associated with lists.
-Now you may be wondering why do you need the system or application, when you can do the same thing with traditional methods?
-Well, in the system you can do it incomparably faster, and you can use the space taken up by tons of documents for something else.
+You can sort them, add bookmarks, and much more.
+In the Navigator365 system, you can do the same using the functionality associated with lists.
+Now you may be wondering why you need the system or application when you can do the same thing with traditional methods.
+Well, in the system, you can do it incomparably faster, and you can use the space taken up by tons of documents for something else.
 Your data is safely stored digitally to protect it from physical destruction.
 Can you say the same for paper documents during floods or fires?

 You can learn more about creating lists in this article.

 Every company, even the smallest, has its procedures.
-Of course, if the company is not large, usually these procedures are not simple and informal.
+Of course, if the company is not large, usually these procedures are simple and informal.
 The larger the company, the more often its management decides to introduce formalized procedures.
 They often take the form of dozens of pages of documents, where the responsibilities of employees for particular duties are described in detail.
-They contain a lot of text, tables, graphs and other elements.
+They contain a lot of text, tables, graphs, and other elements.
 The more extensive the procedure, the more easily mistakes can be made.
-In order to facilitate the use of procedures, the BPMN standard was developed in 2004 and a second version – in 2014.
+To facilitate the use of procedures, the BPMN standard was developed in 2004 and a second version – in 2014.

 The equivalent of procedures in the Navigator365 system are processes.
 The system uses a similar notation to the BPMN standard, with the difference that it has been extended with all the advantages that systems and applications offer.
 Processes in Navigator365 are usually associated with documents and can therefore automatically answer to any changes in them.
 The path of a process can vary depending on the fulfillment of the relevant conditions.
 Many tasks can be done automatically without user participation, such as creating new documents on a database and transferring information between them.
 It is easy to imagine how much time and money can be saved in this manner by avoiding the errors that user actions could bring.